elpassion/swiftlint-runner/README.md

             └── LoginViewControllerSpec.swift
 ```

-You can use a different build phase for production target:
+You can use a different build phase for the production target:

 ```
 if which swiftlint >/dev/null; then